Hit enter after type your search item

 Git remove file interactive

-You can see, the Git is asking “what now>” and with each option, you may see the colored letter to perform the action.
+You can see that Git is asking “what now>” and with each option, you may see the colored letter to perform the action.

 If you press c, it will remove the untracked file while q quits the operation.